primer/css/README.md

 ## License

-Created and copyright GitHub, Inc. Released under the [MIT license](LICENSE.md).
+Created by and copyright GitHub, Inc. Released under the [MIT license](LICENSE.md).